Live (band): Kowalczyk's return and Taylor's firing: 2016–present

 On October 24, 2016, Chad Taylor and Ed Kowalczyk, along with singer Zoe LaBelle, took part in an interview for WVYC.
 Although the primary reason for the interview was to promote new music by LaBelle that Taylor had worked on, it marked the first time that the two former bandmates had publicly appeared together since 2009.
 Fueling speculation over a possible reunion, the Live Facebook page returned on November 16, 2016, with an early picture of the band's original lineup and a new logo.
 On the same day, Ed Kowalczyk's Facebook page was also updated with a new profile picture and cover photo, both displaying the same logo from the band's page.
 Despite the changes on Facebook, Live's website remained black until December 9, when a countdown was posted suggesting new information would be released on December 12.
 Later that day, Live's Twitter and Facebook pages announced that the band's original lineup had reunited with tour dates in 2017.
 In autumn 2018, they released the singles "Love Lounge" and "Be a Giver, Man".
-On October 12, they released their new EP, Local 717.
+On October 12, they released the EP Local 717.

 On June 21, 2022, Kowalczyk announced that Chad Taylor had been fired from the band the day before.
 Gracey tweeted: "For anyone interested...Ed is not the problem in this band...and it's not this Chad...and he doesn't play bass.
 We have among us a person that stirs and then, no pun intended, sells drama."

 In September 2022, Kowalczyk announced that he would be touring as Live without Dahlheimer or Gracey.
-In a November 2022 interview with Rolling Stone magazine, former lead singer Chris Shinn confirmed that Dahlheimer and Gracey had been fired by Kowalczyk.
-This leaves Kowalczyk as the only original member left in the band.
+In a November 2022 interview with Rolling Stone magazine, former lead singer Chris Shinn confirmed that Dahlheimer and Gracey had been let go as well, leaving Kowalczyk as the only original member left in the band.